GodIsADJ/HackYourCity_Mons/README.md

     |
 ```

-## Documentation to librairies we used
+## Documentation of the libraries we have used
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) : To display the website
 - [Pandas](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html) : to clean the dataset
 - [Geopy](https://geopy.readthedocs.io/en/latest/) : To get the coordinates